 3 days in Angkor Wat is a great amount of time to explore this incredible UNESCO World Heritage site at a comfortable pace.
 Our 3-day Angkor Wat itinerary is not designed for seeing as much as you possibly can; it’s designed for exploring at a pace that most of us would find enjoyable.
 With over 1000 temples within the Angkor Wat complex, trying to see it all would be an impossible 3-day task.

 Instead, this 3-day Angkor Wat itinerary will help you effectively plan your time to see the highlights while avoiding crowds, heat, and “temple fatigue”.

 If you have less than 3 days in Angkor Wat, you should consider this 1-day itinerary instead.
 This will still take you to a few of the main temples but will give you less time to explore further afield.
-With less than 3 days, you’re itinerary will also be a lot more rushed.
+With less than 3 days, your itinerary will also be a lot more rushed.

 One final note before we get into the itinerary… Angkor Wat is a sacred religious site and, therefore, it is essential that you dress modestly and act respectfully during your time here.
 For more information on everything you need to know about Angkor Wat, check out our Ultimate Guide to Angkor Wat.

 Disclosure: In order to keep providing you with free content, this post may contain affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 Preparation for Angkor Wat: Planning your 3-day Angkor Wat itinerary

 Angkor Wat was a dream destination for us and is one of the best places to visit in Cambodia.
 To make the most of your time here, it’s worth doing a few things prior to your visit.
 This way you will be fully prepared and ready to enjoy your 3 days at Angkor Wat.